azerty166/WHUT-GeoLocation/README.md

 An iOS application that uses Geo Locattion to allow students to authenticate their fingerprint in school grounds.

 ## Note:
--Uses fire base for user account auth
+-Uses Google firebase for user account auth

 -Has a form for content deliverly using contentfull.